-The EMODnet Secretariat reports to the European Commission DG MARE and the Marine Observation and Data Expert Group (MODEG).
-It maintains an open exchange of information with all partners involved and informs the wider community with regular progress reports and updates on the Maritime Forum and the central EMODnet website as well as through social media.
+The EMODnet Secretariat reports to the European Commission DG MARE and the Marine Knowledge Expert Group.
+It maintains an open exchange of information with all partners involved and informs the wider community with regular progress reports and updates on the Maritime Forum and the EMODnet central portal as well as through social media.

 Main tasks of the Secretariat

 - Strenghten the coherence between EMODnet portals and activities

 - Monitor portal usage and overall progress

 - Support communication, dissemination of information and outreach